Foxtails and Dogs: Dangers, Symptoms, and How to Protect Your Pet

 Are Foxtails Dangerous to Dogs?

-Foxtails mainly the seedheads can cling to a dog’s skin and/or coat when they walk pass.
-Foxtails can cling to a dog’s skin.
-When this happens, they create open wounds that may become infected very quickly.
+When foxtails attach to a dog's coat, they can create open wounds that can become infected very quickly.
 However, this is not the worst of the threat when it comes to foxtails on your dog.
 Because of their barbed and prickly design, foxtails can burrow down into a dog’s skin as well.
-A foxtail seed can migrate through a dog’s body to vital organs, resulting in severe complications—or even death.
-Additionally, if inhaled they can find their way into the lungs or even the brain.
-When this happens, they carry bacteria to these vital organs and create infections that are typically fatal.

 One of the most concerning risks when it comes to foxtails on dogs is the risk of burying between the toes.
 If a foxtail becomes lodged between a dog’s toes, it may go unnoticed for a long time.
 By the time you realize something is wrong with your pet, it may be far too late to stop the foxtail from burrowing.